MonitoRSS/Discord-REST/README.md

 [node-fetch](https://github.com/node-fetch/node-fetch) wrapper meant to gracefully handle the frightening and confusing monster of Discord rate limits.

 All requests are executed in order.
-The goal of this library is to minimize or completely avoid bucket ratelimits.
-The only rate limits you should be hitting are global ones since Discord does not provide information on global limits for preemptive actions until you actually hit one.
+The goal of this library is to minimize both bucket and global rate limits with a minimal public interface for maximum flexibility.

+By default, outgoing requests are throttled at a maximum of 20/second to avoid global rate limits.
+Since Discord does not provide global rate limit information for pre-emptive action, this is a guesstimate that has worked well for me - but this is a configurable option.

 ### Table of Contents
 * [Install](#install)